robertofem/CycloneVSoC-examples/FPGA-hardware/DE1-SoC/FPGA_DMA/README.md

 * Max transfer size allowed 16MB.
 * FIFO depth 128 Bytes.

+There are some secondary components:
+* A PLL generates 100MHz frequency clock to be used in all components in the FPGA, including the FPGA side of the HPS-to-FPGA and FPGA-to-HPS bridge.
+Input frequency is 50MHz clock from external oscillator in the DE1-SoC board.
+* An AXI Conduit Merger.
+Since the DMA Controller is Avalon and the FPGA-to-HPS bridge is AXI, Qsys automatically performs a transformation.
+However the default values for some of the AXI signals that Qsys provides are not suitable for writing through ACP.
+Moreover it is desirable to change the values of this signals from processor to test which combination of signals is better.
+The AXI conduit merger allows AWCACHE, AWPROT, AWUSER, ARCACHE, ARPROT, ARUSER, to be controlled using Conduit signals.
+* A 32-bit GPIO to connect the Conduit signals of the AXI Conduit Merger to processor and be able to change this lines by program.

+It was found that the best combination of signals (do not fail and give higher speed) are:
+* GPIO[3-0]  = AWCACHE = 0111 (Cacheable write-back, allocate reads only)
+* GPIO[6-4]  = AWPROT = 000 (normal access, non-secure, data)
+* GPIO[11-7] = AWUSER = 00001 (Coherent access)
+* GPIOGPIO[19-16]  = ARCACHE = 0111
+* GPIO[22-20]  = ARPROT = 000
+* GPIO[27-23] = ARUSER = 00001

 The following drawing depicts the hardware just described:

 <p align="center">
   <img src="https://raw.githubusercontent.com/robertofem/CycloneVSoC-examples/soft_dma_baremetal/FPGA-hardware/DE1-SoC/FPGA_DMA/FPGA_DMA.png" width="500" align="middle" alt="Cyclone V SoC with DMA in FPGA" />
 </p>

- There is also a PLL sourcing all FPGA components including the FPGA-side of the HPS-to-FPGA and FPGA-to-HPS bridge (not depicted in the figure):

- * Input frequency: 50MHz from external oscillator in the DE1-SoC board.
- * Output frequency: 100MHz.
-This clock is used to source the FPGA OCR and the FPGA side of the HPS-FPGA bridge.

 Compilation instructions
 --------------------------
 This hardware project was tested on Quartus II and Altera SoC EDS v16.0 Update 2.
 To compile this project:

 * Open Quartus (v16.0 Update 2). **Open project > soc_system.qpf**